Arduino-IRremote/Arduino-IRremote/README.md

 IrSender.sendPulseDistance(38, 3450, 1700, 450, 1250, 450, 400, &tRawData[0], 48, false, 0, 0);
 ```
 You can send it with calling sendPulseDistanceWidthData() twice, once for the first 32 bit and next for the remaining 24 bits.<br/>
-**The PulseDistance or PulseWidth decoders just decode a timing steam to a bit stream**.
+**The PulseDistance or PulseWidth decoders just decode a timing stream to a bit stream**.
 They can not put any semantics like address, command or checksum on this bitstream, since it is no known protocol.
 But the bitstream is way more readable, than a timing stream.
 This bitstream is read **LSB first by default**.
-If this does not suit you for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L48).
+If this does not suit you for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L78).

+**If RAM is not more than 2k, the decoder only accepts mark or space durations up to 2500 microseconds to save RAM space, otherwise it accepts durations up to 10 ms.**

 ## Protocol=UNKNOWN
 If you see something like `Protocol=UNKNOWN Hash=0x13BD886C 35 bits received` as output of e.g. the ReceiveDemo example, you either have a problem with decoding a protocol, or an unsupported protocol.